The Benefits of a Co-Ed Rehab Treatment Facility

 Long-Term Recovery, Aftercare, and Alumni Services

 Aftercare is essential to the services we offer at Newport Beach Recovery Center.
-Our care team will collaborate with you to plan for the transition back home or into a sober living community.
+Our care team will collaborate with you to plan for the transition back home or into a sober community.

 Aftercare plans often include the following: